vhelin/SameSameC/README.md

 - Add support for explicit casting and type checks
 - Add support for arrays with more than one dimension
 - Add more backends (GB-Z80, 6502, 65816...)
-- Add scripts so it can be compiled on an Amiga (OS 2.0+) using SAS/C
 - Add test projects
 - Document all TREE_NODE_TYPE_* use cases
 - Create a list of supported ANSI C89 features (and the new features)